-If you are a military spouse, you are probably a nontraditional student, meaning you have outside considerations besides your education.
+As a military spouse, you are probably a nontraditional student, meaning you have outside considerations besides your education.
 You have a spouse, possibly a family and perhaps a part-time or full-time job, so traditional internship opportunities may not work for you.
 You may be in school for the first time, going back to school for additional education or possibly switching careers.
-No matter your status, an internship is important to assist you in gaining work experience in your career field and easing your entry into the workforce when you finish school.
+No matter your status, an internship is important to help you gain work experience in your career field and ease your entry into the workforce when you finish school.

 Finding internship opportunities